ayiemba/MpesaLib/README.md

                 PartyA = "2547xxxxxxxx", //replace with your number PartyB = "174379",
                 BusinessShortCode = "174379",
-                CallBackURL = "https://use-your-own-callback-url/api/callback", //you should implement your own callback url, can be an api controller with a post method taking in a JToken (I gave you a big hint!!)
+                CallBackURL = "https://use-your-own-callback-url/api/callback", //you should implement your own callback url, can be an api controller with a post method taking in a JToken
                 Password = "use your own password",
                 PhoneNumber = "254xxxxxxx", //same as PartyA
                 Timestamp = "20180716124916", // replace with timestamp used to generate password